Quantum State Preparation via Schmidt Spectrum Optimisation: Schmidt Spectrum Optimisation (SSO)

 where $U_{\text{prep}}$ can be computed exactly by embedding the tensors of $\ket{\tilde{\psi}^{(L)}}$ into a single layer of $SU(4)$ gates (i.e., the exact same circuit form of a single layer of the staircase ansatz in Eq.~\ref{eq:staircase_ansatz}).
 Then, the full state preparation circuit is given by

 such that $U_S\ket{0}^{\otimes n}$ prepares an approximation of the original target $\ket{\psi^{(1)}}$.
 See Fig.~\ref{fig:circuit_diagram} for a visualisation, noting that the sequential circuit structure allows for operations to be run in parallel across all qubits.
-Conveniently, this is exactly the same structure as the circuit computed by the MPD algorithm \cite{Ran2020}, allowing for a direct comparison of the methods.
+This is directly analogous to the MPD algorithm \cite{Ran2020} but with optimised disentangling operators.
 By unitarity, the fidelity of the approximate state prepared by $U_S$ is exactly

 Thus, minimising the loss in Eq.~\ref{eq:new_cost_fn} directly maximises the fidelity of the final prepared state with the target, subject to the shallow-depth constraint.
-Note that the addition of the $U_{\text{prep}}$ layer implies that a target circuit depth of $L$ layers should include only $L-1$ \textit{optimised} layers.
+Note that a target circuit depth of $L$ layers includes only $L-1$ optimised layers, followed by the additional layer $U_{\text{prep}}$ preparing $\ket{\tilde{\psi}^{(L)}}$.